 Strategic planning is a process for defining and determining an organization’s roles, priorities, and direction over three to five years.
 A strategic plan sets forth what an organization plans to achieve, how it will achieve it, and how it will know if it has achieved it.
 The strategic plan provides a guide for making decisions on allocating resources and on taking action to pursue strategies and priorities.
 A health department’s strategic plan focuses on the entire health department.
 (Source: Public Health Accreditation Board Standards and Measures Version 1.0, Standard 5.3, p.
 134)

 The development and implementation of an organization’s strategic plan is now a national standard for all public health departments.
-As part of Minnesota’s Local Public Health Assessment and Planning Process, every Community Health Board is asked to submit to MDH a strategic plan by February 15, 2015.
+As part of Minnesota’s Local Public Health Assessment and Planning Process, every community health board submitted to MDH a strategic plan in March 2015.
 While new to many of Minnesota’s CHBs, strategic planning is a common practice among health care, financial and community organizations.

 An organizational strategic plan sets a course for strengthening a CHB to effectively carry out its public health functions.
 For administrators and oversight bodies, a strategic plan provides a guide to allocate financial and human resources and creates a set of measurable and time framed targets so that progress can be tracked.
 For public health staff, a strategic plan offers opportunities to contribute to their CHB’s efforts to strengthen public health practice.